zerohope/OJcodes/README.md

 # OJcodes
-some interesting or difficultquestions write by java
+some interesting or difficult questions write by java